 Biostatistics, B.S.

 Saint ÀË»¨Ö±²¥ University's Bachelor of Science in Biostatistics degree is offered through the College for Public Health and Social Justice, which is accredited by the Council on Education for Public Health.
-Using the American Statistical Association'sÌýguidelines for undergraduateÌýdataÌýscience programs, the curriculum trainsÌýstudentsÌýin the management, analysis and interpretation ofÌýdataÌýwithin the context of publicÌýhealth andÌýhealth care.
+Using the American Statistical Association'sÌýguidelines for undergraduateÌýdataÌýscience programs, SLU's curriculum trainsÌýstudentsÌýin the management, analysis and interpretation ofÌýdataÌýwithin the context of publicÌýhealth andÌýhealth care.
 Students gain skills thatÌýprepare themÌýto enter the workforce or pursue graduate school after graduation.

 What is the Field of Biostatistics?